-Such a decision has to be based on concrete things, otherwise, when it doesn’t feel much like a dream, when our children defy the good desires we have for them, when the trauma involved with adoption rears its head and attempts to claim her again, we would give up.
+Such a decision has to be based on concrete things, otherwise, when it doesn’t feel much like a dream, when children defy the good desires that their parents have for them, when the trauma involved with adoption and parenting rears it head, we would give up.

 Lord, lead us to the Rock that is higher than we are; higher than the struggle and the fear.

-What they need most from me is nothing less than the enduring love that God has for his own.
-It’s my God-given job, along with my wife, to show this to them; to teach them God’s enduring love.
-I yearn for that love, and pray, even beg, that the Spirit would give it to me daily.
-I want the Father’s adopting-love ingrained into the very fabric of my thinking; so that I return again and again to the very place where God found me and saved me.
+It’s my God-given job, with my wife, to show this to them; to teach them God’s enduring love.
+I long for that love, and pray, even beg, that the Spirit would give it to me daily and make it reality.
+I want the Father’s adopting-love ingrained into the very fabric of my thinking so that I return again and again to the truth that God in His grace found me and saved me and will never leave me.
 I was dead in my sins.
 I was poor, blind and destitute.
 I was spiritually orphaned.
-I had no way to rescue myself, but He reached down with loving arms and rescued me when I needed Him.
+I had no way to rescue myself from my sin, but He reached down with loving arms and gave everything to rescue me when I needed Him most.

-So, why did we sign up for this?
-Why should anyone sign up for this battle of parenting, adopting, teaching, training and leading children?
+So, why sign up for this?
+Why should anyone sign up for this battle of parenting, adopting, fostering, teaching, training and leading children?

 Because it’s what God does every day.

 Jesus loves the little children, but not every child in this world feels loved right now.
-Some may never know.
-The Enemy would like to keep it that way.
-But I want to show that they belong to Him and not to this world.
+Some may never experience it and Satan would like to keep it that way.
+I want my life to show that they belong to Jesus and not to this world.

-And let me tell you, you don’t have to adopt in order to do that.
-You just have to be changed by and committed to the grace of God, and then let it permeate you heart and your home.
+And you don’t have to adopt in order to do that.
+You just have to be changed by and committed to the grace of God, and let it permeate you heart, your home and all your decisions.

-Our adoption story is not the same as everyone’s.
-And it may not be a dream come true all the time, as some constitute a dream, but it is a miracle.
-Every one of my kids is a miracle.
-Every one of them is another way God is filling us with His joy.
-They are gifts from above.
-Raising them is a gospel work.
-It’s a long road of redemption, discipleship and sanctification.
-The fruit of this labor will likely not be seen until much later, but it’s worth the wait.
-God is willing to give the patience that I, and every one of us, desperately need.
+Our adoption/parenting story is not the same as everyone’s.
+And it may not be a dream come true all the time, but it is a miracle.
+Each one of my kids is a miracle.
+Each one of them is another way God is filling us with His joy.
+It’s a long road of redemption, discipleship and sanctification, the fruit of which will likely not be seen until later, but it’s worth the wait.
+And God’s patience through His Spirit is available to us through Christ to help us with this gospel work.

-All four of my children belong to the Lord.
-As long as their lives are under our care, I want them to feel safe, secure and loved.
+My children belong to the Lord.
+And as long as their lives are under our care, I want them to feel safe, secure and loved.
 I pray that they would know with deep assurance that neither we, nor their Father in Heaven, will ever leave them or forsake them no matter what.